 In accordance with the LTSP, annual groundwater monitoring is required at the site to verify that the ACLs are not exceeded at point-of-compliance (POC) wells and to verify continued compliance with applicable groundwater protection standards.
+LM conducted monitoring in July 2021 and the validated data will be reported in the 2022 report.
 The monitoring network described in the LTSP comprises seven wells in the site's uppermost (Upper Sand and Main Sand) aquifers.
 The uppermost aquifers consist of two sand units in the Wind River Formation.
-A third aquifer, the Lower Sand Aquifer, is confined from the site's uppermost aquifer (DOE 2011).
+A third aquifer, the Lower Sand Aquifer, is confined from the site's uppermost aquifer (DOE 2011a).
 In consultation with NRC, LM installed six additional monitoring wells in fall 2008 to provide a better understanding of the groundwater chemistry and flow direction in the Upper Sand and Main Sand Aquifers.
 The current monitoring network is described in Table 6-2 and shown in Figure 6-2.
 Although no monitoring wells are designated as points of exposure, groundwater chemistry at downgradient wells 100-SC, 102-SC, 110-DC, and 113-DC represents groundwater quality (for groundwater flowing offsite) in the Upper Sand and Main Sand Aquifers.